A1, A2, A3, A4 & Panoramic Aspect Ratio

 The print is able to encompass two butterflies perched on flowers side by side.
 If the aspect ratio was a square (1:1), only one butterfly would have fit.
 However, more of the width of the image has been included in the crop of the photo, as the aspect ratio is now (2:1), twice the amount of width as there is height.
 Looking at it mathematically, take the height and multiply it by 2, resulting in a panoramic aspect ratio of (2:1).
 If you were to order a poster with a height of 200mm - the width would be 400mm, or 500mm high - the print would be 1000mm wide.
 The aspect ratio remains the same, even when the size changes.
 Starting to get the concept?

-After the basic Panorama (2:1 aspect ratio), we move on to Super Panorama (3:1 aspect ratio).
+Next we move on to Super Panorama (3:1 aspect ratio).
 This size range continues using the same calculations.
 The width (length) of the image is now three times that of the height.
-Notice on the example diagram, how we are beginning to see more of the hills on the right whilst the line of the horizon still remains in a central position.
+Notice the example diagram.

 Finally, we come to a slightly more complicated aspect ratio, X-treme Panorama (4.5:1 aspect ratio).
 For our widest panorama, we add an additional half to the aspect.
-It seems an odd thing to do, but this particular aspect gives you the ability to print those amazingly wide panoramas taken on holidays and walks.
-The 4.5 figure before the colon means that the height is multiplied by 4 ½ times in order to determine the width.
-If you inspect the diagram, we can now see the right hand side of the hill's peak tapering down into the valley below.
+It seems an odd thing to do, but this particular aspect gives you the ability to print those amazingly wide panoramas taken on holidays and walks using iPhones, android phones and cameras with a panoramic setting.